EunicePMV/cs50P/project/README.md

 #### Description:
 <div style='text-align: justify;'>
-    Generating accurate and timely invoices are crucial for companies, as one incorrect information can potentially lead to significant problems.
-Errors may cause confusion or suspicion from customers that may lead to lost of their loyalty.
-Hence, it will be a great help to automate invoice generation proces that is more efficient and flawless.
-In the project, customer details should be entered and the application would fill the invoice and do the calculations for the total amount needs to be paid.
+    Generating accurate and timely invoices is crucial for companies, as one incorrect information can potentially lead to significant problems.
+Errors may cause confusion or suspicion from customers that may lead to loss of their loyalty.
+Hence, it will be a great help to automate the invoice generation process that is more efficient and flawless.
+In the project, customer details should be entered and the application would fill the invoice and calculate the total amount needed to be paid.
 </div>
 <br/>
 <div style='text-align: justify;'>
     The invoice generator first prompts the user to enter the customer information such as name, address, and product details (name, quantity, price).
-Afterwards, generate invoice in PDF format, presenting customer's information and purchased items in a table format.
-Additionally, like other invoice includes total amount due and important dates like issuance and deadline, that were set to be paid after three months.
+Afterward, generate invoice in PDF format, presenting customer's information and purchased items in a table format, additionally, like other invoices that includes the total amount due and important dates like issuance and deadline, that were set to be paid after three months.
 </div>
 <br/>
 <div style='text-align: justify;'>
     In the development process of the project, both Jinja2 and WeasyPrint were utilized.
 Jinja2 was used to structure the invoice template to render customer data dynamically within the HTML file.
-It populated the template with the data entered by the user, afterwards, saved the HTML file that includes the customer information.
-While the WeasyPrint was used to convert HTML file into PDF format that way it can be saved and forwarded to the designated customer.
+It populated the template with the data entered by the user, and afterward, saved the HTML file that includes the customer information.
+The WeasyPrint was used to convert HTML file into PDF format that way it can be saved and forwarded to the designated customer.
 </div>